mrisher/smtp-sts/mta-sts.md

 units are considered to be powers of two; a kilobyte is 2^10, a megabyte is 2^20, etc.

-## Policy Expirations
+## Policy Expiration

 In order to resist attackers inserting a fraudulent policy, SMTP MTA-STS policies are designed to be long-lived, with an expiry typically greater than two weeks.
-Policy validity is controlled by two separate expiration times: the lifetime indicated in the policy ("max_age=") and the TTL on the DNS record itself.
-The policy expiration will ordinarily be longer than that of the DNS TTL, and senders SHOULD cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.
+Policy validity is controlled by the lifetime indicated in the policy ("max_age=").
+Senders SHOULD cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.

-An important consideration for domains publishing a policy is that senders will see a policy expiration as relative to the fetch of a policy cached by their recursive resolver.
-Consequently, a sender MAY treat a policy as valid for up to {expiration time} + {DNS TTL}.
-Publishers SHOULD thus continue to expect senders to apply old policies for up to this duration.
+To mitigate the risks of long-lived cached policies (which otherwise may make it difficult for recipient domains to change infrastructure in ways which the policy forbids), domains can, at any time, publish an updated policy.
+As described in _Policy_ _Application_, senders MUST fetch a new policy before treating a validation failure as a permanent delivery failure.

 ### Policy Updates